rosflight/rosflight_firmware/docs/user-guide/performance.md

 If you are unfamiliar with PIDs, then you should probably go read about them before trying to tune a multirotor.
 Getting an understanding for what is going on will definitely guide your decision making process as you try to figure out better gains.

-Some people like to build test stands to tune multirotors.
-This is probably a good idea.
-However, I've never used one of these stands and I've tuned multirotors that weigh several times as much as I do without one.
-It is definitely not necessary.
-However, in most cases, I have added what I call "training wheels" to the multirotors I'm tuning, which amounts to thin carbon rods in the shape of an X zip-tied to the landing gear.
+While tuning controller gains, there is a very likely scenario that the multirotor will oscillate out of control.
+To handle that, I generally add what I call "training wheels" to the multirotors I'm tuning, which amounts to thin carbon rods in the shape of an X zip-tied to the landing gear.
 This widens out the base of the quadcopter so if you come down on a hard oscillation, chances are you'll end up upright, hopefully without a prop strike.
+Here is a video of the maiden flight of ROSflight with "training wheels" attached.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/T8_E1pIiAVQ" frameborder="0" allowfullscreen></iframe>

+Now, for the procedure on tuning.

 ### Tuning Roll and Pitch Controllers